 Landing in the capital of the Côte d’Azur is a real attraction (because the airport is built on the water!), but this is only the beginning of the adventure.
 To facilitate a pleasant stay in the region for you, I checked out how to get from Nice airport to the city center, and to Cannes and Monaco.

 Most importantly, however, you should know that a free green shuttle bus runs between Terminal 2 and Terminal 1 every few minutes.
 This is important because most buses to the city center leave from the vicinity of Terminal 1.
 The journey between the terminals takes about 8 minutes.
 A second possibility for moving between terminals is the T2 tram.
 It is possible to travel between terminals for free, but to continue on to the center of Nice you will need a ticket.
-The T2 currently goes as far as Jean Medecin stop, which is the center of Nice.

 Also worth reading: Public transport in Nice